 In other words and straight to what really matters in this blog series context: it allows partner’s solutions to subscribe for events on SAP Business ByDesign, so they can act on latest changes on their customers’ business asynchronously on their own pace.

-The SAP Cloud Platform Enterprise Messaging is the message broker service we are going to leverage for our samples.
-It is a fully-managed service that runs in the Cloud Foundry environment of the SAP Cloud Platform, and allows us to handle messages properly as needed.
+The SAP Event Mesh is the message broker service we are going to leverage for our samples.
+It is a fully-managed service that runs in the Cloud Foundry environment of the SAP Business Technology Platform, and allows us to handle messages properly as needed.

 We are able to create topics, queues and webhooks so the core ERP, as an example, can produce messages and applications subscribe to business-relevant updates and react as required, on their own pace.
 Queues can subscribe to topics; and webhooks subscribe to queues.

 The simple architecture diagram below summarizes the main elements of a typical deployment and how they connect to each other:

 You may also want to have it even simpler and configure only queues, so producers and consumers post and get messages directly to/from them, without having to manage topics or webhooks.

 The service supports the following standard messaging protocols: